Didactics

 The Department holds educational conferences on select Monday afternoons and Wednesday mornings at which all residents and attendings are present.
 During this time, the core curriculum is discussed, fractures and interesting cases are reviewed, and a quarterly mortality and morbidity conference is held.
 Additionally, one Wednesday each month is dedicated to the discussion of hand surgery topics, held jointly by the departments of orthopaedic surgery and plastic surgery.

 Both clinical and basic science research is strongly encouraged during the resident’s tenure.
-The department has a full-time PhD in Biomedical Engineering (Dr. Cottler) to guide resident research interest.
 A full time micro-surgical laboratory is available for training and research projects.
-The department provides full funding for all research projects accepted for presentation at regional or national conferences.
+The department provides funding for research projects accepted for presentation at regional or national conferences.

 Visiting Professors